wjenaro/SmartEstate/DOCUMENTATION.md

 ## 🧩 Project Structure

-RentEase follows a modular, feature-based organization to manage the complexity of the application.
+KangaMbili follows a modular, feature-based organization to manage the complexity of the application.
 Below is a comprehensive overview of the project structure:

 ```
 src/